sandsmark/borderlands3-save-editor/README.md

 ![screenshot](/doc/screenshot.png)

+### Probably won't get updated anymore, I've played through the game.
+Though this should at least help others solve the same game-breaking bugs I had to get past.

 Work in progress, whenever I encounter a game-breaking bug and need to get past it.
 Because they don't provide a console in game.